raphaeltournafond/st-backend/README.md

-# smart-tracker
+# st-backend
-Backend of the Smart Tracker written in Python using the Django framework
+The Django Backend of the Smart Tracker